MicrosoftDocs/customer-insights/ci-docs/measures.md

 1. Select **Save** and then confirm the change.
 The measures are refreshed on the scheduled date during the system refresh.

+## Manage the number of active measures

+When you approach or exceed the number of active measures based on the [service limits](service-limits.md), you might experience the following:

+- Typical system refresh time is slower
+- Running or refreshing individual measures is slower
+- Refresh failures indicating out of memory

+The complexity of your measures can also impact performance.
+To help you prevent performance issues, Customer Insights provides messages or warnings when you approach, reach, or exceed the total number of active measures.
+These messages display on the **Measures** list page.
+If you encounter these messages or symptoms, see the following recommendations.
+1. Delete old or no longer relevant measures even if they are inactive.
+1. [Schedule individual measures](#schedule-measures) to run weekly or monthly during slow business days (such as the weekend) instead of daily.

 [!INCLUDE [footer-include](includes/footer-banner.md)]